 - Any course or other education involving sports, games or hobbies, or any noncredit course, unless such course or other education is part of the student’s degree program or (for the lifetime learning credit only) helps the student acquire or improve job skills.

-Qualified expenses are reduced by tax-free grants, scholarships, fellowships, tuition exemptions and employer-provided educational assistance.
+Qualified Education expenses for any academic period must be reduced by tax-free grants, scholarships, fellowships, tuition exemptions and employer-provided educational assistance.

 For questions regarding tuition charges, scholarships or financial aid recorded on the Student Database, email firstname.lastname@example.org, or call 206-221-2621.

 University Reporting of Expenses and Aid Received

 The University compiles information of qualified Education expenses charged and grant aid received for all students who were registered during the calendar year.
 This information is reported to the IRS.

 If more information on the specific information reported to students is needed, call Student Fiscal Services at (206) 221-2621during normal business hours, or email email@example.com

 The University of Washington will mail you an IRS Form 1098T at the end of January.
 If you are registered for Winter quarter, the form will be mailed to your billing address, otherwise it will be sent to your permanent address.